We spend a lot of time worrying about sleep. Are we getting enough of it? Probably not. Why can't we fall asleep? Because we're worrying about it.

 So, knowing that your brain doesn't want to be here, how do we convince it otherwise?

-First, you should know why you're so groggy in the morning — or even upon waking from a nap that went a little too long.
+First, you should know why you're so groggy in the morning, or even upon waking from a nap that went too long.
 Our brains typically tiptoe through three stages of sleep — all characterized by ever-slower breathing and a slackening heartbeat — before sinking fully into REM.
 At that point, the brain suddenly shows indications that it's wide awake, only perhaps operating in a different reality.
 Brain activity spikes.
 Heart thumps faster.
 Eyes twitch from side-to-side.
 (Hence, the "rapid eye movement" in REM).